 Eventually, stage 2 COPD likely progresses into stage 3.
 During stage 3, lung function further declines, causing the symptoms listed above to worsen.
 Added symptoms at this stage include unintended weight loss and frequent respiratory infections.
 Additional treatment precautions might be added at this point, including daily medications and participation in a pulmonary rehabilitation class.

 The final phase of COPD is stage 4, the most severe stage.
 The signature shortness of breath in stage 4 of COPD takes the greatest toll on quality of life.
 At this stage, respiratory distress can become life threatening.
 PFT results typically show less than 30 percent of normal lung function.
 COPD is a serious condition with a profound impact on all aspects of life.
 Symptoms take awhile to develop, and may not be noticeable until the disorder is well developed.

 Treatment for COPD is commonly limited to prescription drugs and supplemental oxygen.
 This strategy treats symptoms, but not the disease itself.
 This has lead sufferers to look beyond common practices to alternative treatment options.
 These options include homeopathic approaches like the integration of herbs and supplements into your diet to help increase lung function.
 Increasingly, people have been looking to pulmonary rehabilitation classes and regular exercise routines to help combat their weakening lungs.
-On the medical front, an innovative treatment option called stem cell therapy allows patients to take their healthcare into their own hands.
+On the medical front, an innovative treatment option called cellular therapy allows patients to take their healthcare into their own hands.